By Gavriel Shohet, Paulina Hubli, Jeff Zabin and Orit Naomi - 5.20.2025

 Cybersecurity for restaurants in the era of cloud POS

-This year also introduces new networking experiences, including a May 17 kickoff event in the Kitchen Innovations Showroom, as well as guided show floor tours focused on technology, sustainability, and operations.
+This year also introduced new networking experiences, including a May 17 kickoff event in the Kitchen Innovations Showroom, as well as guided show floor tours focused on technology, sustainability, and operations.
 These curated tours are designed to help attendees prioritize what matters most to their businesses—whether that’s digital transformation, guest personalization, or energy efficiency.

 A 2025 report from Deloitte found that 74% of restaurant operators are planning to increase their tech investment this year, with 61% prioritizing automation and 53% focused on digital guest engagement tools.
 At the same time, nearly half of operators say they are overwhelmed by the number of available options and uncertain how to move forward.
+That’s where the National Restaurant Association Show comes in—helping operators not only see what’s next but understand how to get there.